auth0/Auth0.swift/FAQ.md

 ## 3. Is there a way to get rid of the _login_ alert box without `useEphemeralSession()`?

-No. According to Apple, storing the auth cookie in the shared Safari cookie jar requires user consent.
+No. According to Apple, storing the session cookie in the shared Safari cookie jar requires user consent.
 The only way to not have a shared cookie is to configure `ASWebAuthenticationSession` with `prefersEphemeralWebBrowserSession` set to `true`, which is what `useEphemeralSession()` does.

 ## 4. How can I change the message in the alert box?

 Auth0.swift has no control whatsoever over the alert box.
 Its contents cannot be changed.
-Unfortunately, that is a limitation of `ASWebAuthenticationSession`.
+Unfortunately, that's a limitation of `ASWebAuthenticationSession`.

 ## 5. How can I programmatically close the alert box?

 Auth0.swift has no control whatsoever over the alert box.
 It cannot be closed programmatically.
-Unfortunately, that is a limitation of `ASWebAuthenticationSession`.
+Unfortunately, that's a limitation of `ASWebAuthenticationSession`.